 The line continues with the descendants of King Edward VII and so on, all the way back to King George I (the Act of Settlement 1701 specifies that the descendants of Electress Sophia of Hanover are eligible for the throne; however, only two of her children (George I and Sophia Charlotte) had children, and the only son of Sophia Charlotte married Sophia Dorothea, his cousin and George I's daughter, so all those alive today are also descended from George I).

-Since Queen Victoria had nine children and since most of these sons and daughters married other European monarchs, princes and nobles, it is natural that nearly all the current European monarchs are in, or could potentially be in, the line of succession.
-She was even nicknamed Grandmother of Europe to reflect this.
-For much the same reason, there are also monarchs in the list who are not her descendants, but those of (in reverse chronological order) George III; Prince Frederick, Prince of Wales (who never became king since he died before his father, George II) and George II George I's daughter Sophia Dorothea is not included, as presently there are no monarchs among her descendants (though there are some pretenders of abolished monarchies).
+Since Queen Victoria had nine children, most of whom married other European monarchs, princes, and nobles, it is natural that nearly all the current European monarchs are, or could potentially be, in the line of succession.
+That's why she was nicknamed the "Grandmother of Europe".
+For much the same reason, there are also monarchs in the list who are not her descendants, but those of (in reverse chronological order) George III; Prince Frederick, Prince of Wales (who never became king since he died before his father, George II) and George II.
+George I's daughter Sophia Dorothea is not included, as presently there are no monarchs among her descendants (though there are some pretenders of abolished monarchies).

-- King Harald V of Norway (b 1937), great-grandson of King Edward VII, second cousin of the Queen — 81 in line.
+- King Harald V of Norway (b 1937), great-grandson of King Edward VII, second cousin of the Queen — 80th in line.
 Descended from:

 - King Edward VII —> Queen Maud of Norway —> Olav V of Norway —> Harald V of Norway